Sunday, March 14, 2010

 Step Three

 The default setting is often pretty good, I find, so begin by simply pressing "Go".
-The noise reduction will run (takes a few seconds), then you can click anywhere in the image to compare the original to the noise-reduced result.
+The noise removal will run (takes a few seconds), then you can click anywhere in the image to compare the original to the noise-reduced result.

 If you aren't satisfied with the default settings, choose one of the other settings and press "Go" again.